EddieWeddie11/EddieWeddie11/README.md

 # Hello I'm Eddie
-I am passionate about diving into diverse fields of technology, areas of interests include: Software Development, Cloud Engineering, Machine Learning and AI, DevOps, Cyber Security, and Business Analysis.
+I am passionate about diving into diverse fields of technology, areas of interests include: Software Development, Cloud Engineering, Machine Learning and AI, DevOps, CyberSecurity, and Business Analysis.
 While my background is rooted in full-stack web development, I am confident in my ability to quickly adapt and excel in any tech domain.
 My drive to learn and grow is fuelled by a lifetime of balancing the demands of running a family business, pursuing my education, and thriving in a full-time corporate role.